olgadet/workshop-ChIP-seq/labs/lab-processing.md

 * Can you think about the clustering results in the context of all quality steps?

 ## Part III: Visualisation of mapped reads, coverage profies and peaks <a name="Visualisation"></a>
-In this part we will look more closely at our data.
-This could be done in principle on Uppmax using installed tools but it is so much easier to work with genome browser locally.
+In this part we will look more closely at our data, which is a good practice, as data summaries can be at times misleading.
+In princole we could look at the data on Uppmax using installed tools but it is so much easier to work with genome browser locally.
 If you have not done this before the course install Interactive Genome Browser [IGV](https://www.broadinstitute.org/igv/).

 We will view and need the following HeLa replicate 1 files:
 * `~/chipseq/data/bam/hela/ENCFF000PED.chr12.rmdup.sort.bam`: mapped reads